colepalm/spa-react/README.md

 2. cd <Directory_Name>

+3. npm install

-3. npm start
+4. npm start

-4. Navigate to localhost:3000
+5. Navigate to localhost:3000

-5. Survey to your hearts content (or til you are done with the 5 included questions).
+6. Survey to your hearts content (or til you are done with the 5 included questions).
 ```